VolcanicArts/vrcosc.com/docs/V2/upgrading.md

 If you'd like to replicate the Discord module's functionality you can either use the new prefab, or:

-- Setup custom mute and deafen keybinds in Discord (as this allows them to be used without Discord being focused)
+1. Setup custom mute and deafen keybinds in Discord (as this allows them to be used without Discord being focused)
-- Add mute and deafen keybinds to the Keybinds module, and give them the `VRCOSC/Discord/Mute` and `VRCOSC/Discord/Deafen` respectively
+2. Add mute and deafen keybinds to the Keybinds module, and give them the `VRCOSC/Discord/Mute` and `VRCOSC/Discord/Deafen` parameters respectively, set up as `When ParameterName Bool Becomes Equal To True Then Press`

-Your buttons on your radial menu should now work.
-Changing the keybinds mode allows you to hold keybinds down when the parameters are true, rather than pressing and releasing the keys, so play around with them to create custom radios!

 ### Ticker Tape
 This has been removed as every variable in the ChatBox can now ticker tape, truncate, and control its case.